-- Think of Essentials – While you want to add a lot of beautiful features during your kitchen and bath renovation it is important to stay focused on what you really need to do in the spaces.
-While a new cabinet might be beautiful, you need to think of if you really need it and if it might actually get in the way later on.
+6. Think of Essentials – While you want to add a lot of beautiful features during your kitchen and bath renovation it is important to stay focused on what you really need to do in the spaces.
+While a new cabinet might be beautiful, you must know and understand more before buying kitchen cabinets and you need to think of if you really need it and if it might actually get in the way later on.

 It is good to only put what you really need into your kitchen and bath, they can start to feel crowded and they won’t be as nice to be in.
 Try to keep things simple but get exactly what you need out of the space.

 7. Use Your Style – Do not just let your interior designer or architect come up with all of the ideas.
 Get a strong sense of how you want your kitchen and bath to look before you go into planning sessions.
 Find pictures online, in magazines and take pictures of them yourself of kitchens and bathrooms you see that you like in real life.